foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-5/step-3.md

 - **Optional Files:** JK's Skyrim - Towns

-##### Embers XD - JK's Skyrim Patch

-#### Download Instructions

-This file was already downloaded during the main guide.
-If you deleted the file or cannot find it again for whatever reasons, you can redownload the **Embers XD Lite** main file from the [mod page](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files).

-#### Installation Instructions

-- In MO2, create a new mod and name it **Embers XD - JK's Skyrim Patch**.
-- Right-click your new mod and select **Open in Explorer**
-- Find **Embers XD Lite** in the MO2 downloads pane.
-- Right-click the archive and select **Open File**.
-- Within the archive, navigate to `\patches\JKs_Skyrim\`.
-- Extract **Embers XD - Patch - JKs Skyrim.esp** into the mod folder you just created.
-- In MO2, press F5 to refresh the interface and activate the new mod.

 ##### CFTO - Fixes and Winterhold - JK's Skyrim Patch

 #### Download Instructions